neuefische/web-exercises/sessions/react-basics/hello-world-article/README.md

   - at least one `p` tag
   - Note: Add whatever tags you like, but the predefined styles are limited ;)
 - In the return statement of your `App` function, replace the `div` with your `HelloWorldArticle` component.
-- Look in the browser and marvel!
+- Once again, look at the browser and be amazed!

 ## Notes